 Knowing Lido will be reopened from 4th Jan is one of my best birthday gift from London Fields.

 ((Only if life was measured by pool length.))

-A length of pool is week.
+A length of the pool is a week.

-A lap is fortnight.
+A lap is a fortnight.

 Floating Swimming Pool, Rem Koolhaas, 1978

 Dutch Architect who goes swimming everywhere is Rem Koolhaas.

 Koolhaas's pool illustrates the last chapter of his book Delirious New York.
 It's an Orwellian fable about a group of Soviet architecture students who build a vast, floating swimming pool that they propel across the Atlantic by swimming laps.
 The journey to New York takes 40 years, and the pool's arrival is met with a hostility they had not anticipated.
 Koolhaas, himself an avid swimmer, satirises the utopian beginnings of Russian constructivism and its slow morph into corporate American modernism with his usual intellect, idealism and rancour.

 Elsewhere he wrote that 'the function of baths is to create and recycle public and private fantasies ... a stage of a dialectic between exhibitionism and dictatorship.'